Director, Trinity College Rome Campus

 of the course content in a real world context.
 Full bio>>

-Lucy Clink is Senior Lecturer in Studio Arts at the Rome Campus.
+Lucy Clink is a Professor of Studio Arts at the Rome Campus.
 She earned her M.F.A. at the Tyler School of Art.
 She has taught drawing, painting, and photography in Rome for many years and has had numerous exhibitions in the United States and Europe.

 Lucy Clink, Self-Portrait with Tulips